JasonGilholme/iconify/README.md

 You will also require a Qt python binding such as `PySide2`.
 Iconify will use the binding identified by the `ICONIFY_QTLIB` environment variable.
 Set this variable to the name required to import the python binding e.g. `PySide2` or `PyQt5`.
-Iconify expects Qt5 namespaces so if you'd like to use this library with Qt4 you should consider using a shim such as `Qt.py` or `QtPy`.
+Iconify expects Qt5 interfaces so if you'd like to use this library with Qt4 you should consider using a shim such as `Qt.py` or `QtPy`.